annaliselaplume/datavisualization/README.md

 Writing code is similar to academic writing.
 When you use or adapt code created by another person, you must cite your source. (https://integrity.mit.edu/handbook/writing-code)

+## Graph requests ##
+I am taking requests to add templates for new visualizations.
+Please contact me on adsouza@research.baycrest.org